sammersblog/sammersblog.github.io/pelican/content/last-week-3.md

 # Intro

 Welcome!
-Today I going to introduce you to thing that happened with Vert.x MQTT client last week.
+Today I going to introduce you to the things that happened with Vert.x MQTT client last week.

 # Vert.x 3.5.0.Beta1 release